hcris2/CCAPDEV-PHASE1-GROUP1-NEW/README.md

 ## Using the website
 You can register a username and password to log-in and access the Plan and Task pages.

-Alternatively, you can import the users from the USERS_HASHED.json file to log-in with the following 5 combinations:
+Alternatively, you can import the users from the USERS_HASHED.json file directly into the database using Mongoose to log-in with the following 5 combinations:
 1) User 1:
    * judilee
    * testPassword1

 2) User 2:
    * jerome